yuminn-k/yuminn-k-nextjs-template/README.md

 This is a Next.js boilerplate project created using `npx create-next-app`.
 It comes with TypeScript support and includes GTS, commitlint, husky, and Jest.

 ## Getting Started
-To get started, clone the repository and install the dependencies using `yarn install`.
-Then, run the development server using `yarn dev`.
+To get started, clone the repository and install the dependencies using `yarn`.
+Then, run the development server using `yarn start`.

 ## Scripts
 - `dev`: Runs the development server